awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-session.md

 1. \(Optional\) For **Description**, enter a description for the traffic mirror session\.

-1. For **Mirror source**, choose the network interface of the instance that you want to monitor\.
+1. For **Mirror source**, choose a network interface\.
+Only network interfaces with the type `instance` are supported and can be selected\.

 1. For **Mirror target**, choose the traffic mirror target\.